Pritamneeviq57/ai-agent/SCHEDULED_WORKFLOW.md

    - Summaries generated
    - Emails sent
    - Skipped (with existing summaries)
+   - No transcript (meetings without available transcriptions)

 **Benefits:**
 - Simple: Single endpoint, no pre-scanning needed
-- Efficient: Skips meetings that already have summaries
+- Efficient: Checks for existing summaries before fetching transcripts (saves API calls)
+- User-specific: Uses user ID to fetch transcriptions for the specified user
 - Flexible: Runs every 6 hours to catch all meetings throughout the day
-- Comprehensive: Fetches transcripts for all meetings from last 1 day
+- Comprehensive: Fetches transcriptions for all meetings from last 1 day to now
+- Smart: Only processes meetings with available transcriptions

 ## Database Schema Updates